 To have blood deficiency does not necessarily mean to have anemia.
 As a matter of fact there are lots of people with healthy blood lab tests who according to Chinese medicine would still be diagnosed as blood deficient.

-A diet, which lacks insufficient nourishment, is another cause for the blood to become deficient.
+A diet, which lacks sufficient nourishment, such as a diet poor in proteins, is another cause for the blood to become deficient.
 A third cause for blood deficiency is severe haemorrhage (bleeding).

 A major symptom of blood deficiency is paleness.
 If there is pale face, pale lips, pale nails than the person is most likely blood deficient.
 Even to have pale tongue without other paleness means that there is blood deficiency.

 Dizziness is another general blood deficiency sign (there is not enough blood to nourish the brain) as well as premature graying of the hair and/or thin, dry hair (not enough blood to nourish the hair)

 Since there is not enough blood to nourish the muscles, tendons, and joints, some of the symptoms of blood deficiency are muscle weakness, muscle cramps, muscle spasms and/or numbness in the limbs.

 The Liver governs women’s menstrual cycle therefore Liver blood deficiency may result in scanty menstruation (amenorrhea) and painful menstruation (dysmenorrhea).

 Since the Liver opens to the eyes and nails if there is Liver blood deficiency the vision may be blurred, there may be floaters in the eyes, and the nails may be dry and cracked.